 According to the U.S. Occupational Safety and Health Administration (OSHA), 4,251 workers in the private industry were killed in 2014, of which 874 were in the construction industry.
 Construction workers accounted for 20.5% of all deaths, or 1 in 5 work deaths.
 The leading causes of worker deaths on construction sites in 2014 were falls, electrocution, struck by object and caught-in/between.

 Eliminating these four causes, known as the Fatal Four, would save 508 American workers’ lives every year, OSHA reports.
-By garnering a deeper understanding of the Fatal Four and what causes these types of accidents, the construction industry can reduce the risks of them occurring.
+By garnering a deeper understanding of the Fatal Four and what causes these types of accidents and fiing a claim after getting injured, the construction industry can reduce the risks of them occurring.
 Here is a brief overview of the most common construction accidents:

 At 8.5%, electrocutions were the second highest cause of construction deaths last year.
 While construction workers should only work near an electrical power circuit when wearing the proper protection, injuries can occur from direct contact with power lines and the improper use of equipment and extension cords.